 This form must be completed and signed by all private entity contractors before execution of a contract unless the JBE has previously obtained a Payee Data Record from the contractor.
-This form may also be requested for a limited purpose in connection with contracts with public entities (e.g., for the purpose of properly issuing warrants, or record keeping).
 For additional information regarding Payee Data Records, see chapter 9, section 9.1.E of this Manual.